Freeda-F/ansible-dynamic-inventory-EC2/README.md

 # Ansible-dynamic-inventory-EC2

-In this demo, we will utilize [Dynamic inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_dynamic_inventory.html) feature of Ansible to track the details of newly created instances and deploy a sample HTML website to these same instances.
+In this demo, we will utilize [Dynamic inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_dynamic_inventory.html) feature of Ansible to track the details of newly created instances and deploy a sample HTML website to these EC2 instances.

-deploy a sample HTML Website on AWS EC2.

 Often an Ansible inventory(static) fluctuates over time, with hosts spinning up and shutting down in response to business demands and the static inventory solutions will not be able to serve the needs.
 You may need to track hosts for multiple instances and it can be hectic to manage the inventory file each time.